amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 Having a bigger bucket size is excellent to avoid collisions, but it consumes **too much memory**, and probably most of the buckets will be unused.

-Wouldn't it be great, if we can have a HashMap that automatically increases its size as needed?
-Well, that's called **rehash**, and we are going to do it next!
+Wouldn't it be great if we can have a HashMap that automatically increases its size as needed?
+Well, that's called ** rehash**, and we are going to do it next!

 ### Optimal HashMap Implementation

-If we have a big enough bucket we won't have collisions thus the search time would be *`O(1)`*.
+If we have a big enough bucket, we won't have collisions; thus, the search time would be *`O(1)`*.
 However, how do we know how big a hash map capacity should big?
 100?
 1,000?
 A million?

 Having allocated massive amounts of memory is impractical.
-So, what we can do is to have the hash map automatically resize itself based on a load factor.
-This operation is called **Rehash**.
+So, we can automatically have the hash map resize itself based on a load factor.
+This operation is called ** rehash**.

 The **load factor** is the measurement of how full is a hash map.
 We can get the load factor by dividing the number of items by the bucket size.